Similarity structures and de Rham decomposition: Introduction

 \subsection{Transverse similarity structures}

 The main tool in the proofs of Theorems~\ref{thmLocallyMetric} and~\ref{thmConformalStructure} is the study of transverse similarity structures on foliations.
 Such foliations may be seen as a particular case of (transversally) conformal foliations, or a generalization of (transversally) Riemannian foliations.
+The precise definition is given at the beginning of Section~\ref{sectFoliations}.